Tinder: More people pay for dating app despite cost of living crisis

 It comes after a rocky period for Tinder, which has been hit by a number of management changes, including the departure of its chief executive Renate Nyborg in August after less than a year.

-Match said it continued to look for a new chief executive for Tinder.
+Match said it continued to look for a new chief executive for the app.
 It also said it was focused on improving the user experience at Tinder for women, after the app faced scrutiny over abusive interactions on the service.

 The results from Match come after a number of tech giants were hit by fears of a global economic slowdown.